harlanray/city-skyline/README.md

 ## Versioning [work in progress]

 We use [Semantic Versioning](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/harlanray/shodo-proto/releases).
+For the versions available, see the [tags on this repository](https://github.com/harlanray/city-skyline/releases).

 ## Authors

   - **Harlan Ray [HЯ]** - *Provided README & Source Code* -
     [GitHub Profile](https://github.com/harlanray)

-## License
+## License [work in progress]

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md) Creative Commons License - see the [LICENSE.md](LICENSE.md) file fordetails
+N/A

 ## Acknowledgments